helpscout/library-blue/README.md

 # Blue UI Library
-[Blue](https://github.com/helpscout/blue) is the React component library behind Beacon v2 and upcoming Help Scout chat tools.
-It extends the base [HS App component library](https://github.com/helpscout/library-hsapp).
+**[Blue](https://github.com/helpscout/blue) is the UI behind Beacon and new Help Scout chat tools.** It extends the base [HS App component library](https://github.com/helpscout/library-hsapp),and is currently maintained by Buzz and Q.

 ## Usage
-This is library can be considered the single source of truth for all Beacon and Chat UI, and a super simple way to create quick and accurate mockups.
-For examples on **how** to use these components, read [the Wiki](https://github.com/helpscout/library-beacon/wiki) or view the [Example Usage Files](https://github.com/helpscout/library-blue/blob/master/Beacon%20Example%20Usage.sketch)
+This is library can be considered the single source of truth for all Help Scout Beacon and Chat UI, and a super simple way to create quick and accurate mockups.
+For examples on **how** to use these components read [the Wiki](https://github.com/helpscout/library-blue/wiki) or view the [Example Usage Files](https://github.com/helpscout/library-blue/blob/master/Beacon%20Example%20Usage.sketch)
 ![Cover](https://github.com/helpscout/library-blue/blob/master/Latest/In%20Browser.jpg?raw=true)

 ## Install
-- Install this repo locally
+- Pull this repo locally
 - Add the fonts from [/Fonts/](https://github.com/helpscout/library-blue/tree/master/Fonts) to your preferred font manager
 - In Sketch, navigate to **Preferences > Libraries** *(see image below)*
 - Click "Add Library..." and choose `Blue Pattern Master.sketch` from wherever you installed the repo